 It's been a special year for Jaguar, which introduced a new 2011 XJ sedan earlier this year to widespread acclaim.
 A highlight of its corporate summer must have been today's showing of a dozen XKSS sports cars at the 2010 Pebble Beach Concours.

 The XKSS has a compelling history.
 Sixteen cars in all were built, but they began life as D-Type race cars in 1957.
-Jaguar found itself with excess stock of the D-Type, which it had patterned after a Le Mans-winning racer.
-With 87 cars still on hand, Jaguar converted the cars to the new model, the XKSS, which retained the race car's 3.4-liter, triple-carbureted, 262-horsepower engine and other mechanical hardware.
+Jaguar found itself with excess stock of the D-Type, which it had patterned after the huge Le Mans success in the three years prior.
+With 25 D-Type chassis still on hand, Jaguar converted the cars to the new model, the XKSS, which retained the race car's 3.4-liter, triple-carbureted, 262-horsepower engine and other mechanical hardware.

 This example was raced and put into storage for nearly 30 years, before it was revived and restored.
 It was sold in 2008 to T.G.
 Bramall, of Pool-in-Wharfedale, England.